 - The futbol player across from you remains rigid and mute for the remainder of the flight.

 - Upon landing, with all the delicacy of a watermelon being hurled from a roof, the entire plane applauds.
 For a long time.
-And you discover this is a Paraguayan tradition.
+You discover this is a Paraguayan tradition.

 - Before you deplane, a flight attendant walks slowly down the aisle blasting a can of insecticide (I’m sure it was FDA-approved…not).